-Ceph stores, replicates and rebalances data objects across a RADOS cluster dynamically.
-With many different users storing objects in different pools for different purposes on countless OSDs, Ceph operations require some data placement planning.
-The main data placement planning concepts in Ceph include:
+Ceph stores, replicates, and rebalances data objects across a RADOS cluster dynamically.
+Because different users store objects in different pools for different purposes on many OSDs, Ceph operations require a certain amount of data- placement planning.
+The main data-placement planning concepts in Ceph include:

-Pools: Ceph stores data within pools, which are logical groups for storing objects.
+Pools: Ceph stores data within pools, which are logical groups used for storing objects.
 Pools manage the number of placement groups, the number of replicas, and the CRUSH rule for the pool.
-To store data in a pool, you must have an authenticated user with permissions for the pool.
-Ceph can snapshot pools.
-See Pools for additional details.
+To store data in a pool, it is necessary to be an authenticated user with permissions for the pool.
+Ceph is able to make snapshots of pools.
+For additional details, see Pools.

-Placement Groups: Ceph maps objects to placement groups (PGs).
+Placement Groups: Ceph maps objects to placement groups.
 Placement groups (PGs) are shards or fragments of a logical object pool that place objects as a group into OSDs.
-Placement groups reduce the amount of per-object metadata when Ceph stores the data in OSDs.
-A larger number of placement groups (e.g., 100 per OSD) leads to better balancing.
-See Placement Groups for additional details.
+Placement groups reduce the amount of per-object metadata that is necessary for Ceph to store the data in OSDs.
+A greater number of placement groups (for example, 100 PGs per OSD as compared with 50 PGs per OSD) leads to better balancing.
+For additional details, see Placement Groups.

-CRUSH Maps: CRUSH is a big part of what allows Ceph to scale without performance bottlenecks, without limitations to scalability, and without a single point of failure.
-CRUSH maps provide the physical topology of the cluster to the CRUSH algorithm to determine where the data for an object and its replicas should be stored, and how to do so across failure domains for added data safety among other things.
-See CRUSH Maps for additional details.
+CRUSH Maps: CRUSH plays a major role in allowing Ceph to scale while avoiding certain pitfalls, such as performance bottlenecks, limitations to scalability, and single points of failure.
+CRUSH maps provide the physical topology of the cluster to the CRUSH algorithm, so that it can determine both (1) where the data for an object and its replicas should be stored and (2) how to store that data across failure domains so as to improve data safety.
+For additional details, see CRUSH Maps.

-Balancer: The balancer is a feature that will automatically optimize the distribution of PGs across devices to achieve a balanced data distribution, maximizing the amount of data that can be stored in the cluster and evenly distributing the workload across OSDs.
+Balancer: The balancer is a feature that automatically optimizes the distribution of placement groups across devices in order to achieve a balanced data distribution, in order to maximize the amount of data that can be stored in the cluster, and in order to evenly distribute the workload across OSDs.